Thelma-Selase/LOANS-AND-E-COMMERCE-ANALYSIS/README.md

 From the distributions, about 74% of loan takers fall in the basic category, and 96% of these borrowers repay their debt, showing a good performance for basic loans.
 Defaulters are usually found in the premium and platinum categories, indicating the likelihood of inaccurate/insufficient credit worthiness and behaviour analysis checks in the loan process.

-A steady increase in loan activity over the months indicates a regular expansion in customer base.
-Further investigation is to be made into the unusual peak in the month of February.
+A steady increase in loan activity over the months indicates a regular expansion in customer base, with an unusual peak in the month of February.

-A correlation was spotted between loan defaulters and retail services, implying that at least half of retail services users default on their loans.
-This correlation will be further explored for deeper insights.
+A correlation is observed between loan defaulters and retail services, implying that at least half of retail services users default on their loans.

-### Areas to Probe

-Why do Premium loans default at such high rates (39%)?
-Is it due to larger loan sizes, weaker credit assessments, or misuse of funds?

-Why is retail linked so strongly to defaults?
-Are customers borrowing for consumption rather than income-generating activities?

-Was the dip in March 2019 loans due to seasonality, tighter credit policies, or reduced customer demand?
+## Insights
+#### Revenue Concentration in Retail

+Retail dominates Xente’s e-commerce portfolio, contributing 90% of total revenue (70.12M UGX) despite only 237 purchases.

+Other products (airtime, utility bills, data bundles, TV, movies, financial services) generate minimal revenue, highlighting low product diversification.

+Retail transactions are high-value but low-frequency, while airtime is low-value but high-volume (922 purchases, 4.26M UGX).

+#### Revenue Dependency on a Few Customers

+Revenue is heavily skewed, with the top 5 customers contributing 28% (25M UGX), and one customer (ID 305) alone contributing 13% (10M UGX).This concentration exposes Xente to revenue risk if key customers churn.

+#### Loan Portfolio Performance

+In 6 months, Xente issued 1,483 loans, earning 17.58M UGX, but 178 defaults caused a 3.25M UGX loss, which is 18% of loan income.

+Loans in the basic category have a strong repayment rate of 96%.

+Defaults are concentrated in Premium (10K–50K) and Platinum (>50K) loans, suggesting weaknesses in creditworthiness assessment for higher-value loans.

+#### Loans & Retail Linkage

+A strong correlation exists between loan defaults and retail services, with 85.96% of defaults tied to retail purchases.
+This suggests that customers relying on credit for retail transactions may face repayment struggles, increasing credit risk.

-### Recommendations
+## Recommendations

-Diversify Revenue Streams: Promote airtime, data bundles, and utility payments (already high-volume categories) with bundles or discounts to reduce over-dependence on retail.
+Diversify Revenue Streams: Promote airtime, data bundles, and utility payments with bundles or discounts to reduce over-dependence on retail.

 Customer Segmentation: Analyze high-value vs. frequent low-value customers to tailor marketing (e.g., loyalty programs for airtime buyers, premium offers for retail buyers).